dotnet/docs/docs/csharp/fundamentals/object-oriented/inheritance.md

 Inheritance, together with encapsulation and polymorphism, is one of the three primary characteristics of object-oriented programming.
 Inheritance enables you to create new classes that reuse, extend, and modify the behavior defined in other classes.
 The class whose members are inherited is called the *base class*, and the class that inherits those members is called the *derived class*.
 A derived class can have only one direct base class.
 However, inheritance is transitive.
 If `ClassC` is derived from `ClassB`, and `ClassB` is derived from `ClassA`, `ClassC` inherits the members declared in `ClassB` and `ClassA`.

 > [!NOTE]
 > Structs do not support inheritance, but they can implement interfaces.
-For more information, see [Interfaces](../interfaces/index.md).

 Conceptually, a derived class is a specialization of the base class.
 For example, if you have a base class `Animal`, you might have one derived class that is named `Mammal` and another derived class that is named `Reptile`.
 A `Mammal` is an `Animal`, and a `Reptile` is an `Animal`, but each derived class represents different specializations of the base class.